 A stone throws away from the Rijksmuseum you have the Stedelijk Museum with many more Dutch modern art paintings.
 And of course the most famous of them all Vincent van Gogh at the Vincent van Gogh Museum.

-But when you like to explore the city and don’t like to spend your time and money inside one of the Amsterdam museums, it's possible to go and find some really cool places with exciting street art at the same time.
+But when you like to explore the city and don’t want to spend your time and money inside one of the Amsterdam museums, it's possible to go and find some cool places with exciting street art at the same time.

-Rent a bike , make a photo tour booking and we take you around to the best location while creating perhaps your own arts in the process.
+Rent a bike , make a photo tour booking, and we take you around to the best location while creating perhaps your arts in the process.
 You can bring your camera and even your own set of spray cans and leave your sign in Amsterdam.

 Graffiti art in Amsterdam